percyjackson9/WWN-Optimization/README.md

-Instructions for running the codes for the paper titles "An Optimization Approach for Biosurveillance in Wastewater Networks"
+Instructions for running the codes for the paper titles "An Optimization Approach for Biosurveillance in Wastewater Networks".
+The code and datasets are licensed under MIT License.
+Please cite our article if you use the code and instances!

 **Folder Structure**
 1. /codes/: this contains the main code named "flow_covering_model_code.py".